 - Put a small handful of absorption medium in the bottom

-- Insert plastic grocery store bag and fold over rim
+- Insert plastic grocery store bag and fold over the bucket's rim

 - Slide pool noodle or pipe insulation over rim